 Join professional wildlife photographers Andy and Sarah Skinner in one of the best places for an African wildlife photography safari: Botswana.
-During this Botswana photography safari, you will spend 12-days exploring the African bush during the dry season.
-This period, between July-end October is by far one of the best times to photograph Botswana’s abundant wildlife.
-Next year we are delighted to be running a number of departures to Botswana, one of our most popular photo tour destinations.
+During this Botswana photography safari, you will spend 13-days exploring the African bush during the dry season.
+The period of July - October is by far one of the best times to photograph Botswana’s abundant wildlife.
+We currently have spaces reaming for our October 2020 departure.
+As this is one of the hottest month's in the wildlife calendar animals will often congregate around the dwindling water resources.
+This is undoubtably one of our most popular photo tour destinations.

 We’ll visit the Moremi Game Reserve, Chobe National Park (including Savute and the Chobe Riverfront), as well as the popular Khwai Concession area (here off-roading is allowed).
 All the areas visited offer an excellent potential of predator encounters include lion, leopard, and wild dog.

 Botswana also offers fantastic opportunities to photograph African elephants in large numbers, plus a wide variety of other African wildlife.
 For any serious wildlife lover or keen photographer Botswana is a ‘must do’ destination.